shipwright-io/community/ships/0036-runAs-for-supporting-steps.md

 shp:x:1000
 ```

+### BuildRun reconciler changes

+The BuildRun reconciler is changed to check the strategy-level `securityContext`.
+If it is defined, then their `runAsUser` and `runAsGroup` override those settings from the container templates of Shipwright-managed steps in the configuration.
+They are also defaults for the strategy steps' securityContext.

-At runtime, the BuildRun reconcile will configure the TaskRun to have these annotations in case the build strategy runs as user 1010 and group 1020:
+If the strategy-level `securityContext` is defined, then the reconciler will setup the `/etc/passwd` and `/etc/group` files to match this configuration.
+The following annotations are added to the TaskRun (assuming a build strategy that runs as user 1010 and group 1020):

 ```yaml
 metadata: